Max Anchor

-Max Anchor (born July 21, 2004) is a Canadian professional soccer player who plays as a goalkeeper for Vancouver Whitecaps FC in Major League Soccer.
+Max Anchor (born July 21, 2004) is an Italian-Canadian professional soccer player who plays as a goalkeeper for Seattle Sounders FC in Major League Soccer.

 Early life

 Anchor began playing youth soccer at age 4 with Coquitlam Metro-Ford SC.
 He later played with Mountain United FC, before joining the Vancouver Whitecaps FC Academy in 2016 as a 12 year old.
 He was named the Whitecaps 2021 Male Academy Player of the Year.
+In October 2025, Anchor obtained Italian citizenship through descent, based on his paternal family lineage.
+As a result, he holds both Canadian and Italian citizenship.

 Club career

 Ahead of the 2022 season, Anchor attended the full pre-season with Major League Soccer club Vancouver Whitecaps FC.
 On May 21, 2022, Anchor signed a professional contract with the second team Whitecaps FC 2 of MLS Next Pro.
 On the same day, he was signed to a short-term loan with the first team, as the team's goalkeepers were all unavailable due to injury and health-and-safety protocols.
 In addition, he also signed a pre-contract to join the first team for the 2023 season as a homegrown player.
 He made his professional debut the next day against Charlotte FC, becoming the second-youngest goalkeeper to start an MLS game.
 After the match, he joined the second team, going on to make five appearances that season in MLS Next Pro.

 In March 2025, Anchor was loaned to Canadian Premier League club Pacific FC for the 2025 season.
 He made his debut on April 5, 2025, keeping a clean sheet in a 2-0 victory over Valour FC.
 In September 2025, the Whitecaps recalled Anchor from his loan.

+In December 2025, after having his option declined by the Whitecaps, he was claimed off of Year-End Waivers by Seattle Sounders FC to obtain his MLS rights.
+Shortly after, he then signed a one-year contract with Seattle, with options through the 2027–28 season.
+Anchor made several starts for the Tacoma Defiance, the reserve team for the Sounders in MLS Next Pro.
+During the 2026 FIFA World Cup, he trained with the Belgium national team during their sessions at the Providence Swedish Performance Center & Clubhouse, the Sounders training center that hosted Belgium.
+Anchor served as the fourth goalkeeper on their roster to allow for training in pairs.